snowex-hackweek/website-2021/book/intro.md

 {fa}`check,text-success mr-1`: learn more about the amazing [organizing team](team) who have designed this event

 {fa}`check,text-success mr-1`: review the hackweek [schedule](schedule)

+Learn more about hackweeks hosted by the [University of Washington eScience Institute](https://uwhackweek.github.io/hackweeks-as-a-service/intro.html), or check out our publication describing the hackweek educational model {cite:p}`Huppenkothen2018`.